udexon/SAIGON/Bootstrapping_Artificial_Intelligence.md

 - Gounding using graph database, integrate Unix file system, program code as database object

+We have also identify a fundamental mechanism of "grounding" for the graph machine: a graph database that includes the Unix filesystem, which in turn contains the graph machine itself, as a graph database object.
+By extension, the graph database will include code and data to capture and process external signals and data.
+We will include an Android Kotlin camera example to as demonstration.

 - Analyze RPN program, homoiconicity, self evaluating, self awareness

+The most crucial starting point of the SAIGON project is the reverse Polish notation (5GL) used in its stack machine engine.
+Its simplicity and homoiconity implies that the code can be analysed by the graph machine itself, making it "self evaluating" and therefore "self aware".
+We believe the lack of knowledge about homoiconicity amongst programmers and AI researchers today is the primary reason for the bottleneck in AI research.

 - Cloudias, easy to learn, everyone can program AI.

+:: RPN/5GL because it is homoiconic, hence it can be analysed.
+Other programming language would make it impossible to do so.

-was:: SAIGON: A Unified Graph Theoretic Model for Narrow Artificial Intelligence and Artificial General Intelligenec was:: ?
+was:: SAIGON: A Unified Graph Theoretic Model for Narrow Artificial Intelligence and Artificial General Intelligenec

+was:: ?
 5AIGON?
 SAIGON or

 :: Saigon notes notation